Image Extensions in Search Ads

 How can you start using image extension with Feed-Driven Text Ads?

-Below you can find the steps you need to take in order to correctly add images to your text ads.
+Below you can find the steps you need to take in order to correctly add images to your text ads using DataFeedWatch.
+This is a less complicated and quicker way.

 1. Map your image URL